Sue Macartney-Snape

 Sue Macartney-Snape (born 1957) is a Tanzanian-born caricaturist who emigrated to the United Kingdom via Australia.
 She is best known for her illustrations for The Telegraph's Social Stereotypes column, written by Victoria Mather, which ran for fourteen years.
 Macartney-Snape's works have been compared by Nicholas Foulkes to P G Wodehouse, Beryl Cook, Henry Mayo Bateman and Osbert Lancaster.
 She was the recipient of the Pont Award in 2004.

 Early life

 Her father was born in 1896, and fought in the First World War.
-He met Macartney-Snape's much younger mother due to a shared interest in hay; he left his then wife and the new couple travelled to Tanzania to establish a family there.
+He met Macartney-Snape's much younger mother due to a shared interest in stooking hay; he left his then wife and the new couple travelled to Tanzania to establish a family there.
 Her mother was a florist who supplied arrangements to hotels in Daar-es-Salaam, and her younger brother Tim Macartney-Snape was the first Australian to summit Everest.
 After independence, the family moved to Australia.